Taliban declares 'war is over' as president and diplomats flee Kabul - Up News Info

 The Pentagon on Sunday authorized another 1,000 troops to help evacuate U.S. citizens and Afghans who worked for them, expanding its security presence on the ground to almost 6,000 troops within the next 48 hours.

+More than 60 western countries, including the United States, Britain, France and Japan, issued a joint statement saying all Afghans and international citizens who wanted to leave must be allowed to do so.
-European nations, including France, Germany and the Netherlands, also said they were working to get citizens as well as some Afghan employees out of the country.

-Russia said it saw no need to evacuate its embassy for the time being.
-Turkey said its embassy would continue operations.
+Western nations, including France, Germany and New Zealand said they were working to get citizens as well as some Afghan employees out.
+Russia said it saw no need to evacuate its embassy for the time being while Turkey said its embassy would continue operations.

+In a Facebook post, Ghani said he had left the country to avoid clashes with the Taliban that would endanger millions of Kabul residents.
+Some social media users branded Ghani, who did not disclose his location, a coward for leaving them in chaos.

 Advertisement